nucypher/nucypher/docs/source/architecture/contracts.md

 	* Approve the transfer tokens for the `MinersEscrow` contract using the `approve(address, uint)` method.
 The parameters are the address of `MinersEscrow` and the amount of tokens for a miner or group of miners;
 	* Deposit tokens to the `MinersEscrow` contract using the `preDeposit(address[], uint[], uint[])` method.
 The parameters are the addresses of the miners, the amount of tokens for each miner and the periods during which tokens will be locked for each miner
 8. Deploy `UserEscrowProxy` with `UserEscrowLibraryLinker` targeting it
-9. Pre-deposit tokens to the `UserEscrow` if necessary:
+ 9. Pre-deposits tokens to the `UserEscrow`, and if necessary:
 	* Create new instance of the `UserEscrow` contract
 	* Transfer ownership of the instance of the `UserEscrow` contract to the user
 	* Approve the transfer of tokens for the `UserEscrow`